 TMS & Other Treatment Options

-Fortunately, the FDA’s clearance of the NeuroStarTM TMS Therapy System in October, 2008, provided a groundbreaking new treatment alternative for physicians and their depression patients.
+Fortunately, the FDA’s clearance of the clinical use of TMS in October 2008, provided a groundbreaking new treatment alternative for physicians and their depression patients.
 TMS treatment is an excellent alternative for patients looking for a natural or holistic treatment option.
 Within two years, TMS had become so accepted by the medical community as an effective treatment for depression that the American Psychiatric Association began recommending TMS as a second-line treatment for depression.

-TMS is a non-invasive, safe and effective treatment option for people suffering from drug resistant depression.
-It has also been used safely and effectively used for several other conditions, including: Anxiety Disorder; Perinatal and Postpartum Depression (PPD), Eating Disorders; Post-Traumatic Stress Disorder (PTSD); pain management (including Fibromyalgia); Obsessive Compulsive Disorder (“OCD”); Tinnitus; Bipolar Disorder; and other mood disorders.
+Over two million TMS treatments have been done in the U.S. since TMS was approved by the FDA.
+TMS is a non-invasive, safe and effective treatment option for people suffering from drug-resistant depression.
+It has also been used safely and effectively used for several other conditions, including: Anxiety Disorder; Perinatal and Postpartum Depression (PPD), Eating Disorders; Post-Traumatic Stress Disorder (PTSD); pain management (including Fibromyalgia); Obsessive-Compulsive Disorder (“OCD”); Tinnitus; Bipolar Disorder; and other mood disorders.

 TMS uses rapid magnetic pulses to stimulate nerve cells in the area of the brain known to control mood.
 The magnetic pulses make a clicking sound and feel like a mild tapping on the scalp.
 Typical TMS side effects are transient; the most common being mild irritation and discomfort of the scalp and headaches.